#

 :url_template

-This is a URL string containing the "P "
+This is a URL string containing the "P " page token as a placeholder for the page value.

-For example: '/foo?page=P &bar=baz'
+For example: '/foo?page=P &bar=baz'.

 Replace it with JavaScript to generate the actual page URLs: